 - 1. Election of Directors (Proposal 1).
 Directors are elected by a plurality of the shares of common stock that are present in person or represented by proxy and entitled to vote on the matter, meaning the nominees receiving the highest number of votes will be elected to the board of directors.
-A properly executed proxy marked "WITHHOLD" or "FOR ALL EXCEPT" with respect to the election of one or more directors will not be voted with respect to the director or directors indicated.
+A properly executed proxy marked "WITHHOLD ALL" or "FOR ALL EXCEPT" with respect to the election of directors will not be voted with respect to the director or directors indicated.
 The election of directors is a non-discretionary matter under applicable stock exchange rules, meaning that if you are the beneficial owner of your shares and do not instruct your broker how to vote with respect to the election of directors, your broker is not permitted to vote on this Proposal and your votes will be counted as broker non-votes.
-Broker non-votes will have no effect in determining which directors are elected at the Annual Meeting. - 2.
-Ratification of Selection of Independent Registered Public Accounting Firm (Proposal 2).
-The ratification of Sadler, Gibb & Associates, LLC as the Company's independent registered public accounting firm for the year ending December 31, 2020 requires the approval of a majority of the shares present in person or represented by proxy and entitled to vote on the matter.
+Broker non-votes, if any, will have no effect in determining which directors are elected at the Annual Meeting. - 2.
+Ratification of Selection of Independent Registered Public Accounting Firm (Proposal 2) The ratification of Sadler, Gibb & Associates, LLC as the Company's independent registered public accounting firm for the year ending December 31, 2021 requires the approval of a majority of the shares present in person or represented by proxy and entitled to vote on the matter.
 A properly executed proxy marked "ABSTAIN" with respect to such matter will not be voted.
 Accordingly, an abstention will have the same effect as a vote "AGAINST" this Proposal.
 The ratification of Sadler, Gibb & Associates, LLC is a discretionary matter under applicable stock exchange rules, meaning that if you are the beneficial owner of your shares and do not instruct your broker how to vote with respect to the ratification of Sadler, Gibb & Associates, LLC, your broker may use its discretion to vote your uninstructed shares on this Proposal.
 Accordingly, broker non-votes are not expected for this Proposal.
 Broker non-votes, if any, will have no effect in determining the outcome of this Proposal. - 3.
-Advisory Vote on the Compensation of the Named Executive Officers (Proposal 3).
+Advisory Vote to Approve Named Executive Officer Compensation (Proposal 3).
 The approval, on a non-binding advisory basis, of the compensation of our named executive officers, as disclosed in the Compensation of Named Executive Officers section of this Proxy Statement, requires the approval of a majority of the shares present in person or represented by proxy and entitled to vote on the matter.
 A properly executed proxy marked "ABSTAIN" with respect to such matter will not be voted.
 Accordingly, an abstention will have the same effect as a vote "AGAINST" this Proposal.
 The advisory vote on compensation is a non-discretionary matter under applicable stock exchange rules, meaning that if you are the beneficial owner of your shares and do not instruct your broker how to vote with respect to the advisory vote on compensation, your broker is not permitted to vote on this Proposal and your votes will be counted as broker non-votes.
-Broker non-votes, if any, will have no effect on the outcome of the Proposal. - 4.
-Approval of Amendment to 2015 Stock Incentive Plan (Proposal 4).
-The approval of the amendment to the 2015 Plan requires the approval of a majority of the shares present in person or represented by proxy and entitled to vote on the matter.
-A properly executed proxy marked "ABSTAIN" with respect to such matter will not be voted.
-Accordingly, an abstention will have the same effect as a vote "AGAINST" this Proposal.
-The approval of the amendment to the 2015 Plan is a non-discretionary matter under applicable stock exchange rules, meaning that if you are the beneficial owner of your shares and do not instruct your broker how to vote with respect to the approval of the amendment to the 2015 Plan, your broker is not permitted to vote on this Proposal and your votes will be counted as broker non-votes.
-Broker non-votes, if any, will have no effect on the outcome of the Proposal.
+Broker non-votes, if any, will have no effect on the outcome of this Proposal.